IES-SARLab/SBATool/README.md

 addpath(genpath('{SBATool folder}'))  %{SBATool folder} is the path to SBATool
 ```

-You will also need to install the following MATLAB Toobox:
+You will also need to install the following MATLAB Toolbox:

 ```Deep Learning Toolbox```